-English A-AA-Writing.
+English A-Writing.
 A course designed to develop college-level proficiency in writing.
 As far as possible training is suited to individual needs.
 Emphasis is placed upon grammar, punctuation, spelling, use of the dictionary.
-The class meets three hours a week both semesters.
-Credit, two semester hours each semester.
+The class meets three hours.
+Credit, two semester hours.